Differences Between An Ao Dai (Vietnam) And Cheongsam (China) Dresses

 The Vietnamese Ao Dai Traditional Dress

-If you ever attend a Vietnamese wedding or another special event in Vietnam, you will find that many women in the wedding party wear what is known as the traditional Vietnamese Ao Dai.
+If you ever attend a Vietnamese wedding or another special event in Vietnam, you will find that many women at the wedding party wear what is known as the traditional Vietnamese Ao Dai.

 A Vietnamese Ao Dai